don-bski/perl-stuff/README.md

 ### General
 **OS: Linux and Windows**<br/>
-**env.pl** displays the %ENV hash environment variables/values that were inherited from the operating system as part of perl program start.<br/>
+**env.pl** - Displays the %ENV hash environment variables/values that were inherited from the operating system as part of perl program start.<br/><br/>
-**bin2hex.pl** dumps the specified file contents to the console.
+**bin2hex.pl** - Dumps the specified file contents to the console.
 Hex and its ASCII equivalent characters are displayed.<br/>

 ### DrawPoker.pl
 **OS: Linux**<br/>